New iterative algorithms for estimation of item functioning: Methodology

-Generalised logistic regression models are extensions of~the~logistic regression model which may account for~the~possibility of guessing or inattention when answering an item.
-The \highlight{simple 4\gls{pl} model} describes functioning of the item $i$, meaning the probability of endorsing item $i$ by respondent $p$, by introducing four parameters:
+\gls{glnm} extend the logistic regression model by accounting for the possibility of guessing or inattention when answering an item.
+The \highlight{simple \gls{4pl} model} describes functioning of the item $i$, meaning the probability of endorsing item $i$ by respondent $p$, by introducing four parameters:

-with $X_p$ being an observed trait of respondent $p$.
+with $\theta_p$ being an observed trait of respondent $p$.

-\paragraph{Parameter interpretation. } All four parameters have an intuitive interpretation: The parameters $c_i$ and $d_i$ are the upper and lower asymptotes of the probability sigmoid function $\pi_{pi}(x)$ since
+\paragraph{Parameter interpretation. } All four parameters have an intuitive interpretation: The parameters $c_i$ and $d_i$ are the lower and upper asymptotes of the probability sigmoid function $\pi_{pi}(x)$ since

 where $c_i \in [0, 1], d_i \in [0, 1]$ and $c_i < d_i$ if $b_{i1} > 0$ and $c_i > d_i$ otherwise.
 Evidently, with $c_i = 0$ and $d_i = 1$, this model recovers a standard logistic regression for item $i$.